TeleAI-mcp/hyper-survey-tool-53r6/README.md

-# hyper-survey-tool-53r6
+# Hyper Survey Tool 53R6

-Repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.